Diplodocus: Posture

-Later, diplodocids were often portrayed with their necks held high up in the air, allowing them to graze from tall trees.
-Studies looking at the morphology of sauropod necks have concluded that the neutral posture of Diplodocus neck was close to horizontal, rather than vertical, and scientists such as Kent Stevens have used this to argue that sauropods including Diplodocus did not raise their heads much above shoulder level.
-A nuchal ligament may have held the neck in this position.
+Another hypothesized neck-supporting ligament is an avian-like elastic ligament, such as that seen in Struthio camelus.
+This ligament acts similarly to the mammal-like nuchal ligament but comprises short segments of ligament that connect the bases of the neural spines, and therefore does not need a robust attachment zone like those seen in mammals.
 A 2009 study found that all tetrapods appear to hold the base of their necks at the maximum possible vertical extension when in a normal, alert posture, and argued that the same would hold true for sauropods barring any unknown, unique characteristics that set the soft tissue anatomy of their necks apart from other animals.
 The study found faults with Stevens' assumptions regarding the potential range of motion in sauropod necks, and based on comparing skeletons to living animals the study also argued that soft tissues could have increased flexibility more than the bones alone suggest.
 For these reasons they argued that Diplodocus would have held its neck at a more elevated angle than previous studies have concluded.
+However, this idea might be contradicted due to the inner ear of diplodocoids actually being in alignment for a horizontal neck pose.
+Also, it is not necessarily accurate to say that the alert pose is the osteologically normal position.

 As with the related genus Barosaurus, the very long neck of Diplodocus is the source of much controversy among scientists.
 A 1992 Columbia University study of diplodocid neck structure indicated that the longest necks would have required a 1.6-ton heart – a tenth of the animal's body weight.
 The study proposed that animals like these would have had rudimentary auxiliary "hearts" in their necks, whose only purpose was to pump blood up to the next "heart".
 Some argue that the near-horizontal posture of the head and neck would have eliminated the problem of supplying blood to the brain, as it would not be elevated.